Home

 – allow new scientific studies

 The system hardware concept is shown here.
 It consists of microfabricated structures on CMOS sensors and circuitry to allow in situ, real-time sensing, and highly parallel, automated measurements.
 CMOS technology allows one to realize high density, high-performance arrays for detection combined with sophisticated on-chip signal processing.
 Vials on the surface of the CMOS chip will enclose different cell types positioned above sensor array.
-The vials may require lids that open and close, depending on the type of cell and the type of measurement; these lids would be actuated by PPy microactuators. link to polymer microactuators main page The chip is packaged to expose the center 1 mm2 to the cells and cell medium, but insulate the bond wires that connect the chip to the outside world.
+The vials may require lids that open and close, depending on the type of cell and the type of measurement.
+The chip is packaged to expose the center (approx. 2.5 mm x 2.5 mm) to cells and cell medium, but insulate the bond wires that connect the chip to the outside world.

 The integrated system comprises:

-• circuitry for signal processing and control of temperature, lid position
+• circuitry for signal processing, control of temperature, lid position

-• technology for loading a desired number and type of cell into a particular vial
+• technology for loading a desired number and type of cell into a particular location

 • packaging